dogethereum/docs/user-manual.md

 The minumum value to unlock is 3 doge tokens.
 There are fees you have to pay for doing an unlock.
-If you sent 5 doge tokens you will receive 4 doges.
 The bridge fee is 1% of the unlocked amount, minimum 1 doge.
+On top of that ~1.5 doge will be deducted to pay the doge tx fee.
+If you sent 5 doge tokens you will receive ~2.5 doges.

 After ~2 minutes you will receive a doge tx to <i>yourDogeAddress</i>.